A Calvin Theological Seminary Publication by Students & Alumni

 In conclusion, finishing up the semester well as a seminary student requires discipline, focus, and commitment.
 By reviewing these 7 things you’ll be well on your way to a successful semester both from a spiritual and personal standpoint as well as from the traditional GPA standpoint.
 Remember, your goal is not just to get good grades, but to prepare yourself for the future ministry that God is calling you to.

-4. Have you ever thought about creating an ebook or guest authoring on other sites?
+1. Have you ever considered writing an ebook or guest authoring

 Leave a Reply